oscarskjal/cv_arcada/README.md

-This is simple computer vision application that acts as a short introduction to Arcada!
+This is a simple computer vision application that acts as a short introduction to Arcada!

 ## Project setup
 ```